 As is the case with any problem skin, gentle cleansing is the key.
 That's right -- that means no soap of any kind.
 It means choosing a cleanser that's mild and hypoallergenic.
 Try to find one without fragrance or dye, since even these chemicals could increase your skin's inflammation.
 Cleanse your skin once a day and lather the cleanser with your fingertips rather than a washcloth or bath sponge.
 Use lukewarm water to rinse thoroughly and pat your face with a clean towel.
 In fact, you may want to simply blot your face once with a towel and let it air-dry.
 Apply a moisturizer that is similarly mild, hypoallergenic and free of fragrance and dye.

-For more information on keeping your skin irritation-free and balanced between dry and oily, follow the links on the next page.
+For more information on keeping your skin irritation-free and balanced between dry and oily, follow the links below.

 Related HowStuffWorks Articles

 - American Academy of Dermatology.
 "Bathing and Moisturizing Guidelines."
 EczemaNet.
 (Accessed 8/26/2009) http://www.skincarephysicians.com/eczemanet/bathing.html

 - American Academy of Dermatology.
 "Daily Skin Care Essential to Control Atopic Dermatitis."
 EczemaNet.
 (Accessed 8/26/2009)http://www.skincarephysicians.com/eczemanet/daily_care.html

 - American Academy of Dermatology.
 "Facts about Sunscreens."
 (Accessed 8/26/2009)http://www.aad.org/media/background/factsheets/fact_sunscreen.htm

 - Bouchez, Colette.
 "Oily Skin: Solutions That Work -- No Matter What Your Age."
 WebMD.
 (Accessed 8/26/2009)http://www.webmd.com/skin-problems-and-treatments/acne/features/oily-skin-solutions-that-work